rgehrsitz/Pulsar/docs/Testing-Guide.md

 2. Docker is available for container-based tests
 3. The test output directory is properly cleaned between test runs
 4. Different runtime identifiers are tested (e.g., linux-x64, win-x64) for AOT compatibility

+## Success Criteria

+The testing suite is considered complete when:

+1. All Redis integration tests pass on all supported deployment configurations
+2. Performance benchmarks are established and documented
+3. AOT compatibility tests pass on supported platforms

+## Next Steps

+1. **Continue Regular Test Runs**
+   - Run the complete test suite regularly to catch regressions
+   - Update tests as needed when new features are added
+   - Expand the test matrix to include more platforms as needed

+2. **Integrate with CI/CD**
+   - Set up automated test runs in the CI/CD pipeline
+   - Configure platform-specific test matrix in CI/CD
+   - Add performance benchmark tracking to detect performance regressions

+3. **Expand Test Coverage**
+   - Add more edge cases to Redis integration tests
+   - Create additional complexity levels for benchmark tests
+   - Expand platform support for AOT compatibility tests